Differentiable Cyclic Causal Discovery Under Unmeasured Confounders: Implementation Details

 \paragraph{Impact of Confounder Count}

 In this experiment, the number of observed nodes in the graph is fixed at d = 10 .
-Training data consists of combination of observational data and single-node interventions over all nodes, i.e., \( \si = \emptyset \cup \{\{i\} \mid i \in [d]\} \), with 1000 samples per interventional setting.
+Training data consists of combination of observational data and single-node interventions over all nodes, i.e., \( \si = \emptyset \cup \{\{i\} \mid i \in [d]\} \).
 The confounder ratio (number of confounders divided by the number of nodes) is varied from 0.2 to 0.8.

+\paragraph{Impact of Cycles} We fix the number of nodes in the graph $d = 10$, The number of cycles in the graph is varied between 0 and 8, with the confounder ratio set to 0.3.
+The training data consists of observational data as well as single node interventions over all the nodes in the graph.

+\paragraph{Impact of Nonlinearity} In this setting, the degree of nonlinearity (controlled by $\beta$) is varied between 0 and 1.
+That is, the data is generated from the following SEM:

+Here, $ \beta= 0$ implies the SEM is purely linear and $\beta=1.0$ implies the data is purely nonlinear.
+The confounder ratio is set to 0.3.
+The number of cycles is randomly set.

 \paragraph{Scaling with Number of Nodes}